popphp/pop-mail/README.md

 }
 ```

-From there, you pass the `JSON` file directly into Google transport object, along with the user email being used:
+You can pass the `JSON` file directly into Google transport object, along with the user email being used.
+From there, you can request and store the required token for future requests:

 ```php
 use Pop\Mail\Mailer;